-- 95. Florida repeats and incorporates by reference $\P$ 1-77, 88. - 96.
-The November memo, ECF 6-2, is arbitrary and capricious and should be set aside for many reasons, including that it ignores costs to the States, Michigan v.
-EPA, 576 U.S. at 752-53, and neither accounts for reliance interests nor considers lesser alternatives, Regents, 140 S. Ct. at 1913. - 97.
-The November memo also fails to provide any reasoned explanation for its policy change, a per se violation of administrative law's reason-giving requirements.
-See Dep't of Com., 139 S. Ct. at 2575-76 ("The reasoned explanation requirement . . . is meant to ensure that agencies offer genuine justifications for important decisions, reasons that can be scrutinized by courts and the interested public."); Encino Motorcars, LLC v.
-Navarro, 579 U.S. 211, 221 (2016) ("Agencies are free to change their existing policies as long as they provide a reasoned explanation for the change.").
+- 95. Florida repeats and incorporates by reference $\P 1-76, 84, 88$. - 96.
+The Parole + ATD policy is arbitrary and capricious and should be set aside for many reasons, including that it ignores costs to the States, Michigan v.
+EPA,

-- 98. And the government did not consider the degree to which those subject to Parole + ATD will not report to an ICE facility as they are directed to do. - 99.
-Further, the memo's claim that overcrowding and lack of resources satisfy the "urgent humanitarian reasons or significant public benefit" requirement is an unreasonable interpretation of § 1182. - 100.
-Finally, insofar as Defendants claim their policies are justified by resource constraints, this rationale is pretextual given the Biden Administration's calculated strategy of reducing immigration resources and detention capacity.
+- 576 U.S. at 752-53, and neither accounts for reliance interests nor considers lesser alternatives, Regents, 140 S. Ct. at 1913. - 97.
+The policy fails to provide a reasoned explanation, a per se violation of administrative law's reason-giving requirements.
+See Dep't of Com., 139 S. Ct. at 2575-76 ("The reasoned explanation requirement... is meant to ensure that agencies offer genuine justifications for important decisions, reasons that can be scrutinized by courts and the interested public."); Encino Motorcars, LLC v.
+Navarro, 579 U.S. 211, 221 (2016) ("Agencies are free to change their existing policies as long as they provide a reasoned explanation for the change."). - 98.
+The government did not consider the degree to which those subject to Parole + ATD will not report to an ICE facility as they are directed to do; it did not consider whether to increase detention capacity or reopen family detention centers; and it did not consider whether the Parole + ATD policy is creating a perception among potential migrants that traveling to the border will result in release into the interior and therefore whether the policy is exacerbating the border crisis. - 99.
+Further, the policy reflects an invalid interpretation of § 1182. - 100.
+Finally, insofar as Defendants claim their policies are justified by resource constraints or the COVID-19 pandemic, these justifications are pretextual.
 See Dep't of Com., 139 S. Ct. at 2573-74.
-And the government's reliance on the COVID-19 pandemic is incredulous given it simultaneously claims the power to exclude immigrants wholesale to guard public health against the same pandemic.
-See ¶ 58.